permasean/order-management-poc/README.md

 The following were added beyond the original requirements:

 - **`FAILED` status:** Not in the original spec.
 Added as a terminal status for unrecoverable workflow failures (approval timeout, max review attempts exceeded).
 Distinguishes between intentional cancellation (`CANCELED` — operator action) and system-level failure (`FAILED` — no human intervention possible within the allowed window).
 - **`MANUAL_REVIEW` status:** The spec required routing to a "human exception queue" after vendor API retries are exhausted.
-We implemented this as a first-class workflow state with a dedicated UI, allowing operators to retry, reassign to a different vendor, or cancel — all while the workflow remains paused via `wait.forToken()`.
+We implemented this as a first-class workflow state with a dedicated UI, allowing operators to retry, reassign to a different vendor, or cancel — all while the workflow remains paused via `condition()`.
-- **Orphan reconciler:** Safety net for orders where the API server crashes between database write and workflow trigger.
+- **Orphan reconciler:** Safety net for orders where the API server crashes between database write and workflow start.
-- **Idempotency:** Duplicate-safe workflow triggers and wait token creation across all entry points.
+- **Idempotency:** Duplicate-safe workflow starts via Temporal's workflow ID uniqueness guarantee.

 ## Apps